jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 I decided to not use BPM in the final model because it has an extremely high correlation with both VORP and WS.
 As shown in the scatterplot, VORP and WS are easily our best indicators of what separates the All-NBA players from the All-Star players.
 Leaving BPM in would give us a lot of overlap and is simply not necessary.

+## Model Building

 Below is a list of the final variables to be used in the KNN Model.
+All of these variables will be used to predict whether a player will be 1 of the 15 players selected to the All-NBA team.

 | Box Score Stats  |  Team Stats         | Advanced Stats       | Selections          |
 | -------------    | ------------------- | ---------------------| ------------------- |